marek-siemieniuk-morawski/task-persisting-after-interaction-channel-close-issue--minimum-reproducible-example/README.md

 8. (as an agent) Observe that it's not possible to accept the task
 9. (as an agent) Click the Accept button a couple of times and wait for around 5 minutes
 10. (as an agent) Observe that the task is finally accepted and the conversation is closed

+Check the attached recording for the detailed steps.

 ## Expected behavior